-Discover how a Microsoft Azure outage disrupted our CTO, Simon’s live product demo and why it made for his best demo ever.
+Discover how a cloud outage disrupted CEO, Simon’s live product demo and why it made for his best demo ever.

 Public cloud providers are having their days in the sun, whilst many other businesses have barricaded their doors to weather the dark months to come.
 We must thank the cloud providers.
 Without them, individuals would feel even more isolated than they do today.
 It is the foundation upon which entertainment services like Netflix and Disney Plus are built.
 It is the powerhouse that brings supplies to our doorstep, when we can’t step beyond it.
 It is the video conferencing lens through which we can see our friends and family.

 But there is only so much of it to go around.
 And that inherent limitation hit my product demo like a tonne of bricks.

 The YellowDog development and technology teams have been busy since the turn of the year, releasing new functionality and an intuitive UX.
 It was time to unveil it to the rest of the team.